MicrosoftDocs/sandbox/sandbox/demos/github-release-notes.md

 * [Release Notes Repo](https://github.com/paladique/release-notes-generator)

 ## What's It Do?
-The generator is a [Function App]() containing two Functions:
+The generator is a [function app](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) containing two functions:

-- A [GitHub WebHook]() triggered when a new release is created, that sends a message to a queue.
+- A [GitHub webhook](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-github-webhook-triggered-function) triggered when a new release is created, that sends a message to a queue.
-- A [Queue Trigger]() that uses the message sent from the webhook to create a markdown file with the repository's Issues and Pull Requests from the last two weeks, using the [Octokit.NET]() library.
+- A [queue trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-storage-queue-triggered-function) that uses the message sent from the webhook to create a markdown file with the repository's Issues and Pull Requests from the last two weeks, using the [Octokit.NET](https://github.com/octokit/octokit.net) library.

 ## Steps
 1. Navigate to the Azure Portal and create a storage account.
 See the [Create a storage account quickstart](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=portal#create-a-general-purpose-storage-account) to get started.